1. Health Hub

 • Do you have any LGBTQ+ community staff members?

 Sesame believes that your health and wellness are essential to this decision.
 Don’t settle for substandard or inadequate care.
-If you have questions about finding health care, you can chat with licensed health care providers to ask about health issues or request a referral to a progressive care clinic.
+If you have questions about finding health care, you can chat with licensed healthcare providers.
+They can answer questions about health or refer you to an LGBTQ+-friendly clinic.
 Help is just a few clicks away.